taishi-i/awesome-ChatGPT-repositories/README.md

  * [Awesome-AITools](https://github.com/ikaijua/awesome-aitools) - Collection of AI-related utilities.
 Welcome to submit issues and pull requests /收藏AI相关的实用工具，欢迎提交issues 或者pull requests
  * [Awesome-GPTs](https://github.com/ai-boost/awesome-gpts) - Curated list of awesome GPTs 👍.
  * [awesome-segment-anything](https://github.com/hedlen/awesome-segment-anything) - Tracking and collecting papers/projects/others related to Segment Anything.
+ * [Awesome-AIGC-Tutorials](https://github.com/luban-agi/awesome-aigc-tutorials) - Curated tutorials and resources for Large Language Models, AI Painting, and more.
+ * [awesome-gpts](https://github.com/taranjeet/awesome-gpts) - Collection of all the GPTs created by the community
+ * [prompt-in-context-learning](https://github.com/egoalpha/prompt-in-context-learning) - Awesome resources for in-context learning and prompt engineering: Mastery of the LLMs such as ChatGPT, GPT-3, and FlanT5, with up-to-date and cutting-edge updates.

 ## Prompts